Basker Docs

 This is the right extension point when you need structure you control.
 Site editors define the schema, and the new fields or types behave like the built-in ones — they support drafts, versioning, translation, smart collections, and SEO.

-3. Apps
+2. Apps

 Apps extend Basker by connecting it to external systems — ticketing platforms, donor tools, asset managers, CRMs.
 An installed app can add fields to content types, provide pickers and sync actions in the editor, and surface widgets and components on the live site.

 Use apps when the extension involves a system outside Basker.
 Day-to-day editors don't install apps themselves; Basker support handles the heavier setup, and editors configure them once installed.
+The Partners API is the surface external systems and mobile apps integrate against — see basker.dev for the spec.

 Combining extension points